 Sometimes, you might decide you need two sidebars – one on each side of the page.
 The main use of two sidebars is for websites that require a lot of information.
 If you cannot use one sidebar to hold all the truly necessary information, using two sidebars is an appropriate compromise.

 When using two sidebars, it’s important to keep the reading hierarchy in mind.
+As per creative agencies, the reading hierarchy is one of the most important things to keep in mind so that your viewer does not lose out on any important content.
+There are a couple of ground rules that you can keep in mind when designing the sidebar.
 Menus should not be located in right sidebars, and advertisements shouldn’t be in left ones.
 Make certain your important content goes left.
 When you have a top menu, it’s probably best to only use one sidebar.

 Sidebars and Scrolling